SemanticComputing/gender-guessing-service/README.md

 -n or --name for names

--t --threshold for setting probability threshold (optional, by default 0.8)
+-t or --threshold for setting probability threshold (optional, by default 0.8)

 resuls are truned in json format